 The AAA mounted something of a sting operation by getting lots of its members to try to open new bank accounts online.
 They were shocked by the results, saying that the banks did not want them because they were technically also American citizens.

-Last week, they filed a discrimination lawsuit against several banks.
+They then filed a discrimination lawsuit against several banks.